dotlang/language/doc/RFE.md

 Golang does not let developer decide whether it will be a thread or a goroutine.
 We can say, if you call dispose on output of `:==` the corresponding thread will be terminated.
 The scheduler will start with one thread and increase/decrease number of threads based on the load, cpu usage and number of lightweight threads.

+? - Green threads needs a runtime (scheduler, threads, assignment, queues, ...).
+Is it possible to achieve this without a runtime?
+We are not forced to follow go or CSP approach.